 I have cats on my mind.
-I know part of the reason is because of my new book, Your Cat: The Owner's Manual, which will be out in May.
+I know part of the reason is because of the book I wrote, Your Cat: The Owner's Manual.
 But mostly I’m thinking about last month’s Christmas Pawty, when my daughter, Vetstreet pet trainer Mikkel Becker, went with me to our area shelters to bring attention to those pets who’d been waiting the longest for their forever homes.

 The dog we’d first chosen was adopted before we could feature him.
 Our next choice for a dog was immediately snapped up.
 But the cat?
 Sweet Idaho kept waiting … and is waiting still.

 This spring I will be talking about cats a great deal — again, because of the new book — but I would like to get a jump on that by getting you to talk about cats.
 Better still, I would like to get you to adopt one — the sooner the better.
 I know that going to a shelter can be a little overwhelming — all those cats needing homes, and you with room for only one or two at most.
 But if you think about what you’re looking for in a cat, go into the shelter with a plan and listen to your head and your heart, I bet you’ll find the adoption option is easier and more rewarding than you think.

 There are advantages to adopting from a shelter, and saving money is one of them.
 Adult pets are usually spayed or neutered before they’re made available for adoption, and that’s a savings right there.
 The cats you see at the shelter have also usually been vet-checked, vaccinated and, in some shelters, evaluated for temperament before you meet them.
 In many shelters you’ll find staff members and volunteers who are familiar with each cat’s personality and can tell you which are lap-sitters, which are playful, which like kids and dogs, and which would prefer adults.